-In addition to the training requirements in section 19a-79-9a(b)(1)(A) and (B) of the Regulations of Connecticut State Agencies, before a director, head teacher, program staff or group child care home provider may administer oral, topical or inhalant medications, he or she shall have successfully completed a training program on the administration of oral, topical and inhalant medications.
-The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall assure that the director, head teacher, program staff or group child care home provider understands the indications, side effects, handling and the methods of administration for oral, topical and inhalant medication.
+In addition to the training requirements set forth in subparagraphs (A) and (B) of this subdivision, before a director, head teacher, program staff or group child care home provider may administer oral, topical or inhalant medications, he or she shall have successfully completed a training program on the administration of oral, topical and inhalant medications.
+The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall ensure that the director, head teacher, program staff or group child care home provider understands the indications, side effects, handling and the methods of administration for oral, topical and inhalant medication.
 After completing such training, the director, head teacher, program staff or group child care home provider shall have his or her skills and competency in the administration of oral, topical and inhalant medications reviewed and validated by a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse every three years.
-The facility shall have staff trained in the administration of oral, topical and inhalant medication on site during all hours when a child with a prescription for oral, topical or inhalant medication is on-site.
+The facility shall have program staff trained in the administration of oral, topical and inhalant medication on site during all hours when a child with a prescription for oral, topical or inhalant medication is on-site.

-(D) Injectable Medications by a Premeasured Commercially Prepared Auto-Injector

-In addition to the [above] training requirements in section 19a-79-9a(b)(1)(A) and (B) of the Regulations of Connecticut State Agencies, before a director, head teacher, program staff or group [day] child care home provider may administer injectable medications, he or she shall have successfully completed a training program on the administration of injectable medications by a premeasured, commercially prepared [syringe] auto-injector.
-The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall assure that the director, head teacher, program staff or group [day] child care home provider understands the indications, side effects, handling and methods of administration for injectable medication.
-[Thereafter, on a yearly basis] After completing such training, the director, head teacher, program staff or group [day] child care home provider shall annually have [their] his or her skills and competency in the administration of injectable medication validated by a pharmacist, physician assistant, advanced practice registered nurse or registered nurse.
+(D) Injectable Medications by a Premeasured Commercially Prepared Auto-Injector In addition to the [above] training requirements set forth in subparagraphs (A) and (B) of this subdivision, before a director, head teacher, program staff or group [day] child care home provider may administer injectable medications, he or she shall have successfully completed a training program on the administration of injectable medications by a premeasured, commercially prepared [syringe] auto-injector.
+The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall [assure] ensure that the director, head teacher, program staff or group [day] child care home provider understands the indications, side effects, handling and methods of administration for injectable medication.
+[Thereafter, on a yearly basis] After completing such training, the director, head teacher, program staff or group [day] child care home provider shall annually have [their] his or her skills and competency in the administration of injectable medication validated by a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse.
 Injectable medications by a premeasured commercially prepared auto-injector shall only be given in emergency situations[, by a premeasured commercially prepared syringe, unless a petition for special medication authorization is granted by the department].
-The facility shall have staff trained in the use of [an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar automatic injectable equipment used to treat an allergic reaction is on-site.
+The facility shall have program staff trained in the use of [an automatic prefilled cartridge injector or similar automatic injectable equipment] a premeasured, commercially prepared auto-injector used to treat an allergic reaction on site during all hours when a child with a prescription for an automatic prefilled cartridge injector or similar automatic injectable equipment used to treat an allergic reaction is on-site.